Roy Hodgson: United Arab Emirates

 Hodgson took over as manager of the United Arab Emirates in April 2002, managing the senior and Olympic sides.
 Hodgson's reign began with six friendlies.
 The first two ended in defeat and the subsequent four were draws.
 Hodgson then successfully led the team through qualification to the 2004 Asian Cup as runners-up of their group.
 Before the Asian Cup took place, Hodgson led the team during the 16th Arabian Gulf Cup.
 He was dismissed in January 2004 after a fifth-placed finish in the round-robin tournament.
 Without him, the team went on to finish bottom of their group at the Asian Cup, collecting a single point.

-Speaking of his time as manager of the United Arab Emirates, Hodgson said: "That was a period where I didn't know where my career was going.
+Speaking later of his time as manager of the United Arab Emirates, Hodgson said: "That was a period where I didn't know where my career was going.
 But all these experiences enrich you and it was good to know I could get my message to players who many say are uncoachable.
 It's hard work; they're basically lazy.
 But I had them drilled and pressuring opponents almost like an English team.
 Most coaches who go there are just fannying around, but it's not my nature."
 In 2012, the president of the interim committee of the United Arab Emirates Football Association, Yousuf al-Serkal, said: "From what I remember of the period he was here, he didn't have a good opportunity of preparing his team for any tournament.
 There were no training camps and players were not made available to him.
 It must have been difficult for him to build the right atmosphere."